atar-axis/xpadneo/docs/TROUBLESHOOTING.md

   update the firmware of the controller.
 When it's done, your controller should work just fine with any Linux system.
   - If you paired your controller to your linux computer before updating the firmware, and the controller is still not connecting properly after the firmware update, try removing the bluetooth device and re-pairing through the usual process.
 - If it didn't work, you can try these two workarounds:
     - Use a Windows 10 computer *on the same Bluetooth adapter* to pair with the controller.
-It must absolutly be on the same Bluetooth adapter, i.e. the same computer (can be inside a virtual machine with Bluetooth passthrough) if it's an internal Bluetooth adapter, or the same Bluetooth dongle.
+It must absolutely be on the same Bluetooth adapter, i.e. the same computer (can be inside a virtual machine with Bluetooth passthrough) if it's an internal Bluetooth adapter, or the same Bluetooth dongle.
 Then, you can get the pairing keys and install them within your Linux Bluetooth system.